pulumi/docs/content/docs/troubleshooting/_index.md

 ```

 In this form, the ProviderResource is explicitly registered first, allowing it to be safely used *synchronously* in the data-source
 calls.
-This registration should generally be done right after creating the provider.
+This registration should generally be done immediately after creating the provider.
 With this form the data-source results can be
 used immediately, without needing to operate on them as promises (i.e. no need for `await` or `.then(...)`).

 This approach can always safely make it possible to perform these synchronous data-source calls.
 However, it may require refactoring